 I know I’m missing things here, but a few highlights:

-- Batman Eternal: Volume 1 – Sarah has wanted this for a long time, and our library finally had it available to read!
+- Batman Eternal: Volume 1 – Ashar has wanted this for a long time, and our library finally had it available to read!

 - The History of the World in Bite-Sized Chunks – Our current occasional family read-aloud.
 We jump around, so we’ve read about World War I, Alexander the Great, Elizabethan England and a bunch more.

 - The Walking Dead: Volumes 1, 2, 3 and 4 – Also a library find.
-After being obsessed with the TV series, Sarah has finally decided to dig into the comics.
+After being obsessed with the TV series, Ashar has finally decided to dig into the comics.

 Movies and TV